-In the case that the simulator is not performing as expected, simple corrective steps may resolve the issue.
+If the simulator is not performing as expected, simple corrective steps may resolve the issue.
 Some common problems and corrective steps are listed below.
 For any problems not listed, or if the suggested actions do not resolve the issue, contact NeuroVR Support.

-Confirm which NeuroVR version is installed on your system.
+Confirm Which NeuroVR Version is Installed on Your System.

-- 1. Start NeuroVR and select "About" from the Tools and utilities menu. - 2.
-A window will pop up with information on your NeuroVR version and contact email address.
+- 1. Start NeuroVR and select About from the Tools and utilities menu - 2.
+A window will pop up with information on your NeuroVR version and contact email address - 3.
 Click OK to close the window.